 The black woodpecker is only slightly larger than the ivory-billed woodpecker, with a length of 22 inches, but is in a much more secure position as their numbers are healthy.
 Black woodpeckers are found in forest regions across parts of Asia – including China, Korea, and Japan – and they are also native to the majority of Europe, although not the UK.
 As their name suggests, they are black, although males have a redhead, while only the upper part is red on females.
 Pine martens are notable predators of black woodpeckers as they feed on the eggs, and often even kill the females while they are sitting in the nest.

 #2 Largest Woodpecker: Great Slaty Woodpecker

 The great slaty woodpecker is found in forest regions in parts of Asia, including Bangladesh, India, Indonesia, Malaysia, the Philippines, Thailand, and Vietnam.
 With the current largest woodpecker – the Imperial – under serious threat, the great slaty stands a good chance of taking over the number one spot in the near future with a length of 23 inches, although even these are classed as being vulnerable.
-Great slaty woodpeckers have an unusually thin neck which makes them easy to identify, along with their grey coloring and red markings around their throat.
-Although they are extremely territorial, these woodpeckers only have a quiet call and instead rely on swinging their heads backwards and forwards to ward off others.
+Great slaty woodpeckers have unusually thin necks which make them easy to identify, along with their grey coloring and red markings around their throat.
+Although they are extremely territorial, these woodpeckers only have a quiet call and instead, rely on swinging their heads backward and forwards to ward off others.

 #1 Largest Woodpecker: Imperial